Dan-my/aawsa-billing-portal/src/README.md

 *   **AWS (Amazon Web Services):** Using services like AWS Amplify or containerizing your app for ECS/Fargate.
 *   **Google Cloud:** Using Cloud Run for a containerized deployment or App Engine.
 *   **Microsoft Azure:** Using Azure App Service or Azure Static Web Apps.

+---

+## Database Migrations

+From time to time, application updates may require changes to the database structure or functions.
+These changes are provided as SQL scripts that you need to run in your Supabase project's SQL Editor.

+### **Important: Always back up your data before running any migration script.**

+---

+### **Migration: Update Notification Function (Required)**

+This update fixes a critical bug in the notification system by changing how notifications are targeted from using a branch *name* to a unique branch *ID*.
+This makes the system much more reliable.

+**To apply this update:**

+1.  **Navigate to the SQL Editor:**
+    *   Go to your Supabase project dashboard.
+    *   In the left-hand menu, click on the **SQL Editor** icon (it looks like a database with a query symbol).
+2.  **Run the Script:**
+    *   Click on **"+ New query"**.
+    *   Open the newly added file `database_migrations/update_notification_function.sql` in this project.
+    *   Copy the entire content of that file.
+    *   Paste the content into the query window in the Supabase SQL Editor.
+    *   Click the **"RUN"** button.

+You should see a "Success.
+No rows returned" message.
+After running this script, the notification system will function correctly.